-11. Sleep Like The Dead does not understand how a mattress with the dimensions and foam density of Nectar can weigh as little as it does.
+12. Sleep Like The Dead does not understand how a mattress with the dimensions and foam density of Nectar can weigh as little as it does.
 Our calculation suggests it should weigh at least 10% more than its stated weight.
-Perhaps the stated foam densities, mattress dimensions, and or mattress weight are incorrect, or perhaps our calculation is somehow wrong.
+Perhaps the stated foam densities, stated mattress dimensions, and or stated mattress weight are incorrect, or perhaps our calculation is somehow wrong.

 Learn how owner satisfaction is determined.

 Long-term owner experience data is mostly unavailable given that the mattress was introduced in late 2016.
 What data is available as well as data from more established similar mattresses suggest that Nectar has on average at least fair longevity (6+ year lifespan).

 Nectar is significantly less expensive than the average mattress and at least somewhat less expensive than most main competitors.